 You will consider leadership attributes and competencies, think about the principles of war and reflect on the values of your service by studying real-life scenarios on the same ground where commanders from both armies made key decisions in the heat of battle.
 Explore the decisions they made and the reasons behind the courses of action they chose and the options they rejected.

 Gettysburg’s history will help you dig deeper into your mindset as a modern military professional even after you return to your duty station.

-Active-duty, Reserve Component and National Guard groups, as well as ROTC and JROTC units are welcome and encouraged to explore Gettysburg with us.
+Active-duty, Reserve Component and National Guard groups, and seminar groups from professional military education institutions, as well as ROTC and JROTC units are welcome and encouraged to explore Gettysburg with us.

 Our programs are designed for enlisted personnel, cadets, junior officers and senior officers.
 We offer a variety of customizable staff rides focused on key lessons from the battlefield.
 You can create your own ultimate staff ride experience by including lunch on the battlefield, visiting rarely seen sites and even camping under the stars on the grounds of a historic field hospital.